 But, Was I alone?
 Was I worthless?

 Such a silly question to ask myself, you would think.
-My first thoughts screamed out reasons to ignore the voice in the back of head.
+My first thoughts screamed out reasons to ignore the voice in the back of my head.
 “No, you’re not alone, Jordan.
 You have everything a boy could ask for.
 You are smart and young.
 You’re doing just fine!”
 I should have listened to those thoughts more closely.
 They were true.
 They were real.
 But… That’s what depression does.

-I know this will sound silly, but Call of Duty: Modern Warfare 2 was the first game to assist in the battle of my depression.
+I know this will sound silly, but Call of Duty: Modern Warfare 2 was the first video game to assist in the battle of my depression.
 Struggling to deal with my demon, I turned to competitive gaming as my outlet.
-I poured my heart and soul into this game and found out that I was actually really good at it.
+I poured my heart and soul into this game.
+Found out that I was actually really good at it.
 My kill/death ratio was higher than 4.0.
-I dropped plenty of nukes in death match modes.
+Dropped plenty of nukes in death match modes.
 Modern Warfare 2 helped me escape the nagging sensation that I was worthless.
 I was told I was good at lots of things, so how could I feel worthless?
-Well… That’s what depression does.
+Well… That’s just what depression does.
 Yet, the dark depressing seed in my heart hadn’t quite tainted the thought that I was amazing at this game.

-Anyway, I don’t run with UrNm anymore due to limited time as a father and worker, but I am still good friends with the founder, ElectricMD.
-Many of my current friends in 2021 are people from the old Unreal Nightmare days, including one of my best friends, MiracleBoy.
+Anyway, I don’t exactly run with UrNm anymore due to limited time as a father and worker.
+However, I am still good friends with the founder, ElectricMD.
+Many of my current friends in 2022 are people from the old Unreal Nightmare days.
+This includes one of my best friends, MiracleBoy.
 I don’t exactly know how to describe the feeling, but I started to feel good again.
 I felt happy for the first time in a long while.

-Other games that heavily contributed in battling my depression are the Guitar Hero series, Dead Island series, Splinter Cell series, Final Fantasy series, The Lord of the Rings: War in the North, Super Smash Bros.
+Other video games that heavily contributed in battling my depression are the Guitar Hero series, Dead Island series, Splinter Cell series, Final Fantasy series, The Lord of the Rings: War in the North, Super Smash Bros.
 Melee, ATV Offroad Fury, Mass Effect series, and many, many more!